phiilu/mailman/README.md

 ### Clone Mailman from GitHub

-It is easiest if you clone Mailman in a non root user home directory.
+It is easiest if you clone Mailman into a non-root user's home directory.

 ```bash
 git clone https://github.com/phiilu/mailman.git